 - Is it chronic changes of venous stasis and chronic ulceration?

 - Don’t swab unless atypical organisms suspected.
 Colonisation is likely in leg ulcers.

-- 2 or more episodes of proven cellulitis may benefit form low dose prophylactic penicillin (in non-penecillin allergic patients).
+- 2 or more episodes of proven cellulitis may benefit form low dose prophylactic penicillin (in non-penicillin allergic patients).

-- PATCH I & II clinical trials: 250mgs of penecillin 6-12 months reduced episodes of cellulitis.
+- PATCH I & II clinical trials: 250mgs twise daily of penicillin 6-12 months reduced episodes of cellulitis.

 - Are they suitable for compression?

-- Treat tinea pedis or candida infection with topical terbenifine or miconazole respectively.
+- Treat tinea pedis or candida infection with topical terbinafine or miconazole respectively.

 See guidance on dosing in children for quick reference dosage/weight guide.